Scaruu/delete-messages-and-replies-slack.js/README.md

 Modifications and new featues :
 - Fetch only your messages for faster script execution and message deleting.
-- Fetch and delete replies to messages from other users as well.
+- Fetch and delete replies to messages from other users or deleted messages as well.
 - Adding comments to allow beginners to use and modify the script.